hapax/hapax.github.io/assets/mindjam.md

 Both eternal recurrence and brainjam provide a heuristic for optimising reflecting stability, and hence some suitably life-oriented notion of *amor fati*, that is, loving who we are or are to become.
-But brainjam draws attention to another aspect of human: the moment of experience, since in its parallelisation, each point in time becomes an eternity, and life an experiential preserve made up of these points.
+But brainjam draws attention to another aspect of human life: the moment of experience itself.
+According to brainjam, each point in time becomes an eternity, and life an experiential preserve made up of these points.